 The Yamaha E01 concept is an urban commuter model with sporty styling, is fast-charge compatibility and offers quality ride, excellent comfort and plenty of range.
 The Yamaha E02 is an electric commuter scooter designed to be a perfect personal mobility vehicle for cities.

-Yamaha EC-05 – An adapted version for India?
+Yamaha EC-05 – An inspired version for India?

 Yamaha has not just been a concept vehicle company, having launched the EC-05 electric scooter in Taiwan on 1 August 2019 after conducting a study with Gogoro Inc. for collaboration for charging infrastructure and local manufacturing.
 Benefiting from a 1200-point wide battery-swapping station network of Gogoro, the EC-05 commuter model, with its water-cooled system, gets a 10 hp/26 Nm motor.
 The range and top speed of this Yamaha electric scooter are 110 km and 90 km/h respectively.
 This model measures 1,880mm (length) x 670mm (width) x 1,180mm (height).
 It has an impressive 0-50 km/h sprint time of 3.9 seconds.